rancher/webhook/docs.md

 When a cluster is created and `field.cattle.io/creator-principal-name` annotation is set then `field.cattle.io/creatorId` annotation must be set as well.
 The value of `field.cattle.io/creator-principal-name` should match the creator's user principal id.

 When a cluster is updated `field.cattle.io/creator-principal-name` and `field.cattle.io/creatorId` annotations must stay the same or removed.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` cannot be set.

 ## ClusterProxyConfig